Tennessee Naturalist Program

 Tennessee Naturalists are trained volunteers.
 They:

-- Receive 40 hours of instruction on various aspects of the state's natural history -- geology, flora, wildlife, watersheds -- as well as exposure to ecological concepts and conservation issues
+- Receive a minimum of 40 hours of instruction on various aspects of the state's natural history -- geology, flora, wildlife, watersheds -- as well as exposure to ecological concepts and conservation issues.
+Half of the instruction may be in the classroom and at least half in the field.

 - Complete 40 hours of volunteer service to earn certification